-A lot of third and fourth generation British people who’s fathers worked here, visit to find the names of their relatives on the walls or buried in the graveyard.
+A lot of third and fourth-generation British people whose fathers worked here, visit to find the names of their relatives on the walls or buried in the graveyard.

 It is still an active church today, so avoid visiting during service time in the morning and evening.

 15. Try a local favourite snack – a deep fried banana!

 I always love trying local snacks when I travel and a popular treat with locals here is to eat a deep-fried banana!

 We stopped off at a random tea and cake shop in Munnar for a snack when I spotted them at the counter.
 My guide recommended that I try one and it was actually amazing!

 We had ours fresh out of the pot and I would recommend looking for someone who has just made a piping hot batch of them.

 In the UK, we aren’t shy of battered sausages, pineapple, burgers, pizza, and even chocolate bars.
 If it’s food that can go in the fryer, it’s edible.
 So, I’m happy to have added a battered banana to my tick-off list.